Vapi Voice AI Review: A Comprehensive Analysis and Key Takeaways

 Detect Emotion

-Enable this feature to detect users' emotions - such as anger, joy, and frustration - and use them as additional context for the model.
+Enable this feature to detect users' emotions and use them as additional context for the model.
 In my experience, I didn’t notice a major difference with this setting turned on or off.
 The choice of AI model had a much bigger impact on how well Jade handled conversations.
 For example, more advanced models like GPT-4o responded to my complaints about being starving with greater empathy, while GPT-3.5 felt noticeably less attentive.

 4. Writing Your AI Prompt